Frank Lloyd Wright’s Taliesin West | Scottsdale, Arizona

 Thanks to that clever use of materials and well-thought design approach, despite the many modifications and its being a rather heterogeneous collection of buildings with different functions built over a period of over twenty years (since Wright always considered it a perpetual “work-in-progress”), Taliesin West is still an exceptionally coherent architectural ensemble in its most significant aspects.

 Taliesin West today

-The Taliesin West complex consists today of a number of individual buildings, the so-called “historical core” (comprising all the structures built during Wright’s life) encompassed a floor area of about 40,000 square feet, connected by footpaths and gardens.
+The Taliesin West complex consists today of several individual buildings, the so-called “historical core” (comprising all the structures built during Wright’s life) encompassed a floor area of about 40,000 square feet, connected by footpaths and gardens.
 I describe below some of the most significant of them.

 Note: the dates reported refer to the original buildings’ completion, as well as to major reconstructions and/or substantial modifications.
-Actually, almost all buildings in Taliesin West have been modified, more or less, over time.
+Almost all buildings in Taliesin West have been modified, more or less, over time.

 Site plan of the Taliesin West complex today; photo Danielle Bardgette

 The Drafting Studio is the first permanent building of the complex; it was (and still is under many aspects) the core of Taliesin West, the main working space for the apprentices, but also a communal space for dining, gathering, and listening music.
 It has solid masonry walls supporting an inclined roof consisting of a sequence of C-shape redwood beams, once covered with operable canvas panels (with translucent plastic ones, today).
 Over time, the original Drafting Studio underwent several modifications and technical improvements, including the addition of glass enclosures, and a rainwater draining system.
 The Pergola is a large wood-frame portico built on the north side of the Drafting Studio.

 Drafting Studio, exterior view(photos: up GmanViz, down Tim Bradley), and interior (photo Steven C. Price)